open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q13: Why is the "Submit" button not showing up when I try to submit my survey?

 + Please make sure you’re using Firefox, as our Planet software is only guaranteed to work in Firefox.
 To get the “Submit” button to show up, try logging out of the Planet and logging back in, then go back to the survey.
 If that doesn’t work, log out of the Planet, shut down the vagrant machine (`vagrant halt` in the directory where the Vagrantfile is located), `vagrant up` again, log in, and check the survey again.
-If you’ve tried these steps and it still doesn’t work, let us know in the [Gitter chat](http://gitter.im/open-learning-exchange/chat).
+If you’ve tried these steps and it still doesn’t work, let us know in the [Discord server](https://discord.gg/mtgGD4EnYW).

 #### Q14: Why does Firefox say “Unable to connect” when I try to load my Community?